 Curcumin is the active ingredient in turmeric.
 A simple way to utilize this is by adding it to spice up a variety of food dishes.

-Silkworms posses an enzyme that breaks down proteins.
+Silkworms possess an enzyme that breaks down proteins.
 This enzyme is called serrapeptase.
 Reports throughout the alternative medicine literature support a beneficial decrease in inflammation and pain.

 The medical literature has shown mixed reviews mostly because the investigational trials contained small numbers of patients or the studies were designed poorly.